Kristina01111000/Drws_site/README.md

 Figure out why rounded class didn’t work on promo page pictures -> only on promo page

-- Add a contact page
+- check that contact page works
 - check on his avatar
 - ein done?
 - also ssl fixed?